Chapter 10 : The Yule Ball

 We walked up to the Great Hall to find twelve trees set up, sparkling as if it had just snowed.
 There were fairies on top of the trees.
 It was absolutely stunning.

 We walked up to the Great Hall to find twelve trees set up, sparkling as if it had just snowed.
 There were even fairies on top of the trees.
 It was absolutely stunning, and the food was spectacular, as always.
 Mandy and Charlotte and I visited the Gryffindor common room after breakfast, where we played Gobstones and chess with the boys and ate delicious sweets from Honeydukes, which one of them had received as a Christmas gift.

 That afternoon Mandy, Charlotte and I went sledding on the hills near the frozen lake.
 We all got extremely cold and wet, but it was a great time, and about half past five o’clock we left to go inside and get ready for the Yule Ball.

 We walked down to our dormitory, where out the window we could see a snow fight raging, and then closed the curtains and began preparing for the dance.
 I let Mandy do my hair, since I considered my curls unmanageable, and was planning to just leave it alone.
 She put it up with a few ringlets hanging down.
-Charlotte and Mandy both curled their hair, and then we got out our dress robes.
-Mine were purple, Mandy’s were silver, and Charlotte’s were a dark Slytherin green.
+Charlotte and Mandy both curled their hair into neat waves, and then we got out our dress robes: mine were purple, Mandy’s silver, and Charlotte’s a dark Slytherin green.